gliangMT/mt_genius_doc/source/vpn/index.rst

 ..
-Moore Threads AI Doc documentation master file, created by sphinx-quickstart on Mon Nov  4 23:07:04 2024.
+MTGPUPlayground master file, created by sphinx-quickstart on Mon Nov  4 23:07:04 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.